RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/finish_line_doc.md

 `soil/phosphorus_cycling`.
 - [ ] Write a fertilizer module at the level of `Field`.
-    - This module will, for now, be a wrapper for the existing fertilizer routines in `soil/phosphorus_cycling`, with the understanding that at the functionality will eventually be moved to the level of `Field` after delivery of v1 Crop and Soil module.
+    - This module will, for now, be a wrapper for the existing fertilizer routines in `soil/phosphorus_cycling`, with the understanding that the functionality will eventually be moved to the level of `Field` after delivery of v1 Crop and Soil module.
-- [ ] Integrate the fertilizer module into `Field` so that it may be called when fertilizer is to be applied to the field.
+- [ ] Integrate the fertilizer module into `Field` so that it can be called when fertilizer is applied to the field.

 #### Manure
 The Manure application and update routines are in same state as their fertilizer counterparts, and the requirements are